Free Will

 In my last post I used the example of an alcoholic father to illustrate how difficult it is to sort out blame and responsibility.
 If alcoholism is genetic, and his parents were alcoholics, and all of his friends drink, what chance does he have of living a sober life?
 How much of his behavior is in his control?

-What if you have someone who is depressed with no family history of depression and no apparent cause, and she can’t get out of bed to make it to class.
+What if you have someone who is depressed with no family history of depression and no apparent cause, and she can’t get out of bed to make it to class?
 Is her depression real?
 Does she deserve to fail?
-What about if she refused to go to therapy and start meds?
+What if she knew she needed help but didn’t seek it?
+What if she refused to go to therapy or try meds?

 I mentioned in my last post that these problems require forgiveness.
 We have to forgive ourselves for having the disorder.
 We may have to ask for forgiveness from people whom we have harmed.
-And we may have to forgive people who have added to our suffering.
+And we may have to forgive people who have added to our suffering, intentionally and unintentionally.

 When I’m depressed, I think everything is my fault.
 In the midst of an episode, I am angry at myself for not being able to function.
 I don’t think I have an excuse to be depressed.
 In those moments, it’s hard to forgive myself for not being able to control everything.